Vaibhavmulti/CheckersGPTLLM/chess_llm_interpretability/README.md

 # chess_llm_interpretability
 This evaluates LLMs trained on PDN format Checkers games through the use of linear probes.
-We can check the LLMs internal understanding of board state and ability to estimate the skill level of the players involved.
-We can also perform interventions on the model's internal board state by deleting pieces from its internal world model.
+We can check the LLMs internal understanding of board state.

 This repo can train, evaluate, and visualize linear probes on LLMs that have been trained to play Checkers with PDN strings.

 # Setup

 ```
-pip install -r requirements.txt
 python model_setup.py
 ```